Luminița Anghel: Early life and early career

-From 2002 to 2009, she was a private party planner for events on ENTERTAINMENT INTL S.R.L.
-In 2008, she was chosen to be the image of Garnier in Romania for skin care.
-The claim was later forbidden by the Romanian CNA.
-Politicians, who candidate for something, cannot appear on the television.
+From 2002 to 2009, she was a private party planner for events at ENTERTAINMENT INTL S.R.L.
+In 2008, she was chosen to be the face of Garnier in Romania for skin care.
+The claim was later denied by the Romanian CNA, as politicians who campaign for something cannot appear on television.

 Her single "Love Will Come" peaked at number 5 in Romania.